-An appeal of the satisfactory progress decision will be taken to the Academic Progress Committee which consists of the faculty advisor in the student's program area, the Academic Affairs Officer, the Director, the Director of Education, the Student Records Coordinator, and the Financial Aid Administrator.
-The results of the appeal will be given to the student and to the financial aid office.
+An appeal of the satisfactory progress decision will be taken to the Academic Progress Committee which consists of the faculty advisor in the student's program area, the Academic Affairs Officer, the Director, the Director of Education, the Student Records Coordinator, and the Financial Aid Director.
+The results of the appeal will be given to the student and to the Financial Aid office.

-A student whose appeal has been granted will then be placed on probation.
-The student will then remain on probation for the specified period as outlined under the Academic Probation section above.
-In addition, the student on probation must meet all the requirements as outlined in the Academic Probation section and in Table 2 above.
+A student whose appeal has been granted will then be placed on Probation.
+The student will then remain on probation for one quarter as outlined under the Probation section above.
+In addition, the student on Probation must meet all the requirements as outlined in the Probation section and in Table 2 above.